UK regulators approve use of 3rd vaccine against coronavirus

-LONDON (AP) — Britain has authorized a coronavirus vaccine developed by Moderna, the third to be licensed for use in the country as it ramps up a vaccination program critical to lifting the country out of the pandemic.
+LONDON (AP) — Britain has authorized a coronavirus vaccine developed by Moderna, the third to be licensed for use in the country as it ramps up a vaccination program critical to lifting the U.K. out of the pandemic.

 The Department of Health said Friday that the vaccine meets the regulator’s “strict standards of safety, efficacy and quality.”
-Britain has ordered an additional 10 million doses of the vaccine, bringing the total to 17 million doses.
-They are not expected to be delivered to the U.K. until spring.
+Britain has now ordered a total of 17 million doses that will have been delivered by the spring.

 “Vaccines are the key to releasing us all from the grip of this pandemic, and today’s news is yet another important step towards ending lockdown and returning to normal life,’’ Business Secretary Alok Sharma said.